dhis2-metadata/HEALTH_CAMPAIGNS/docs/features_for_campaigns.md

 ## Functionality that supports geospatial analysis, target setting & campaign planning

 Microplanning for health campaigns takes a bottom-up approach to creating a detailed operational plan for meeting campaign targets.
 This includes estimating and setting targets for the population the campaign intends to reach.
 One of the major challenges faced by health campaigns is the reliance on poor or outdated population estimates, which often leads to failure in achieving established healthcare goals.
-Without accurate information about where target populations are located, health campaigns are significantly hindered in their ability to achieve desired outcomes [[Deardorff, 2018](https://doi.org/10.1371/journal.pntd.0006211)]([https://journals.plos.org/plosntds/article/file?id=10.1371/journal.pntd.0006211&type=printable](https://journals.plos.org/plosntds/article/file?id=10.1371/journal.pntd.0006211&type=printable)).
-More precise population data can facilitate better cost forecasting and enable more accurate impact assessments for campaign-based interventions [[WHO AFRO, 2009](https://apps.who.int/iris/bitstream/handle/10665/70450/WHO_IVB_09.11_eng.pdf?sequence=1&isAllowed=y)]([https://apps.who.int/iris/bitstream/handle/10665/70450/WHO_IVB_09.11_eng.pdf](https://apps.who.int/iris/bitstream/handle/10665/70450/WHO_IVB_09.11_eng.pdf)).
+Without accurate information about where target populations are located, health campaigns are significantly hindered in their ability to achieve desired outcomes [Deardorff, 2018](https://doi.org/10.1371/journal.pntd.0006211).
+More precise population data can facilitate better cost forecasting and enable more accurate impact assessments for campaign-based interventions [WHO AFRO, 2009](https://apps.who.int/iris/bitstream/handle/10665/70450/WHO_IVB_09.11_eng.pdf?sequence=1&isAllowed=y)).

 ### Maps & geospatial analysis